What to Pack or Wear For Gorilla Trekking in Rwanda & Uganda

 Have you noticed how much we talk about insects?
 Insects abound in the rainforest, so bringing an insect repellent like RID or a citronella-based repellent is a smart option to keep your walk comfortable.
 Keep some in your backpack in case you need to reapply.

 Please bring a reusable water bottle filled with water with you.
 Perhaps a tiny bottle of water flavored with a rehydration mix as well.
-As previously said, you may anticipate to sweat a lot during the walk, and your electrolytes may become depleted.
+As previously said, you may anticipate sweating a lot during the walk, and your electrolytes may become depleted.
 It’s best if you drink a lot of water.
 If you’re concerned about the weight, keep in mind that porters are available to carry your luggage and assist you along the way.

 These days, a phone’s camera is usually adequate, but if you have a better camera, we recommend taking it with you to capture these once-in-a-lifetime events.
 The night before, make sure your phone or camera battery is fully charged.
 If your camera is battery-powered, we recommend bringing a spare battery with you.